corrode/learning-rust-by-counting-words/README.md

 * Flamegraphs
 * Bonus: Try to improve the performance

-## Block 7 - Rust for the Web
+## Choose Your Own Adventure

 * Build a REST API around `wc`

-## Block 8 - Releasing Crates

-* Release your package on crates.io
-* Add a basic GitHub Actions workflow

-## Block 9 - Choose Your Own Adventure

 * Add a new feature
 * Improve the code
 * Add documentation
 * Make it faster
+* Release your package on crates.io

 It's your choice!
 We're here to help you.